 Royal Mail's dividend payout ratio is perhaps best considered in relation to those of similar companies.

-Over the last 12 months, Royal Mail's shares have ranged in value from as little as £121.92 up to £258.6.
+Over the last 12 months, Royal Mail's shares have ranged in value from as little as 121.92p up to 258.6p.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while Royal Mail's is 1.2061.
-This would suggest that Royal Mail's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (LSE average) beta is 1, while Royal Mail's is 1.2422.
+This would suggest that Royal Mail's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 To put Royal Mail's beta into context you can compare it against those of similar companies.

-Royal Mail plc, together with its subsidiaries, operates as a universal postal service provider in Europe, North America, Western United States, and Canada.
+Royal Mail plc, together with its subsidiaries, operates as a universal postal service provider in Italy, France, Spain, Germany, North America, the Western United States, Canada, Croatia, the Czech Republic, Hungary, Romania, Slovakia, and Slovenia.
 It offers parcels and letter delivery services under the Royal Mail and Parcelforce Worldwide brands.
-The company also provides services for the collection, sorting, and delivery of parcels and letters; and catering and marketing mail services.
-In addition, it operates ground-based parcel delivery networks in Europe comprising the GLS network that covers 41 European countries and nation states through wholly-owned and partner companies.
+The company also provides services for the collection, sorting, and delivery of parcels and letters.
+In addition, it operates ground-based parcel delivery networks in Europe comprising the GLS network that covers 36 European countries and nation states through wholly-owned and partner companies.
 Further, the company provides express parcel delivery and logistics services.
 Additionally, it engages in property holdings activities; and provision of facilities management services.
-The company serves consumers, sole-traders, small and medium-sized enterprises, large businesses, retailers, and other postal operators, as well as B2B and B2C sectors.
-Royal Mail plc was incorporated in 2013 and is headquartered in London, the United Kingdom.
+The company serves consumers, sole-traders, small and medium-sized enterprises, large businesses, retailers, and other postal operators, as well as business to business, and business to consumer sectors.
+Royal Mail plc was incorporated in 2013 and is based in London, the United Kingdom.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.